lccortez/oic/insight/getting-started/mapping-milestones/mapping-milestones.md

 ## Task 2: Map Identifiers

 For each integration, you must assign the model's identifier to at least one mapped milestone.

-1. Set the Order Number Identifier Extraction Criteria for the each of the Milestones to **$OrderNumber**
+Set the Order Number Identifier Extraction Criteria for each of the Milestones to **$OrderNumber**

-2. Click **Define extraction criteria"
+1. Click **Define extraction criteria"
-3. Locate and Drag **$OrderNumber** to the Expression box.
+2. Locate and Drag **$OrderNumber** to the Expression box.
-4. Click **Validate** it will state a response of "Expression is valid and ready to use".
+3. Click **Validate** it will state a response of "Expression is valid and ready to use".
-5. Click **Close** to save.
+4. Click **Close** to save.
-6. Repeat until all milestones have an extraction criteria completed.
+5. Repeat until all milestones have an extraction criteria completed.

 ## Task 3: Draft to Configured State